tensorflow/tensorflow/tensorflow/cc/gradients/README.md

 *   Ops that require PartialTensorShape information cannot yet be implemented.

-*   Ops that require SparseTensor or IndexSlices (currently only in python) cannot yet be implemented.
+*   Ops that require SparseTensor or IndexedSlices (currently only in python) cannot yet be implemented.

 *   Maybe more.